Be1Een3ka8/CFE_fdump_tty/README.md

        and save it locally in an image.

     5. You may need to change the baud rate (DEFAULT_BAUD B115200), if it's a slow speed you will need to set VTIME_APPLIED to VTIME_SLOW and recompile.
+There are Comm Timeout settings for Windows.

     6. It works a bit like Unix dd, to read the flash you will need to at least specify: